 - Content that helps to solve a problem, such as “how-to” blogs/articles, checklists, videos, podcasts, eBooks, etc.

-- Items that connect on an emotional level, be it aspirational, humorous or reassuring: For example, such as inspirational blog posts and interviews, visually content and info graphics, and articles outline mistakes to avoid or taking a satirical view of frustrations a customers might be having
+- Items that connect on an emotional level, be it aspirational, humorous or reassuring: For example, such as inspirational blog posts and interviews, visual content and infographics, and articles that outline mistakes to avoid or taking a satirical view of frustrations a customer might be having.

 - Content that informs or reinforces their belief about something.